Indigenous business resources

 Canadian Encyclopedia: Indigenous Peoples.

-This section of this free online encyclopedia provides access to entries on topics like general knowledge, law, and leaders, as well as timelines, educational resources, and links to Heritage Minutes videos.
+This section of this free online encyclopedia provides access to entries on general knowledge, law, and leaders, as well as timelines, educational resources, and links to Heritage Minutes videos.
 Useful entries may include "Economic conditions of Indigenous Peoples in Canada" and "Federal departments of Indigenous and Northern Affairs."

 Native Peoples of the world: An encyclopedia of groups, cultures, and contemporary issues

-Provides access to entries that examine the world's indigenous peoples, their cultures, the countries in which they reside, and the issues that impact these groups.
+Provides access to entries that examine the world's Indigenous peoples, their cultures, the countries in which they reside, and the issues that impact these groups.
 Useful entries may include "Canada" with its section on Indigenous treaties and economic development, and "Land rights", with its section on Canadian land rights examples.

 International encyclopedia of the social & behavioral sciences